 Work-life balance is the harmony of personal and professional.
 So much of one’s career involves the challenge of achieving work success while enjoying the fruits of one’s labor.
 Working Nurse recommends cultivating self-knowledge and self-discipline to strike the balance.
 Understanding your own needs and creating guidelines for yourself can set you on the right path.

 Nurses are compassionate, with a strong drive to help others.
-These qualities lead to excellent patient care, but they also make nurses susceptible to distress when patients are not improving.
+These qualities lead to excellent patient care but also make nurses susceptible to distress when patients are not improving.
 Patient concerns don’t go away when nurses go home for the day, per American Nurse Today.

 A nursing career has unique challenges.
 Patients need care around the clock, so schedules can be tricky.
 The work requires dexterity and problem-solving ability — both can be physically and emotionally demanding.

 Another wise tactic is to be good to yourself.
 Take time to relax.
-Meditation, prayer, yoga or a fitness class can help you focus on the present.
-A creative outlet like journaling or painting may do you some good as well.
+Meditation, prayer, yoga, or a fitness class can help you focus on the present.
+A creative outlet like journaling or painting may also do you some good.

-It’s possible to achieve a balance between work and life by planning, choosing and readjusting.
+It’s possible to balance work and life by planning, choosing, and readjusting.
 While it may be difficult, you can organize your life to prioritize things that make you happy or provide respite from the demands of your job.

 Improve work-life balance by accepting what you can’t change and addressing the frustration you feel because you can’t change them.
 Become curious and empathetic toward others when there is conflict.
 You may learn something that will deepen your understanding.